 The Compensation Committee and Board attempt to align performance and compensation based upon strategic goals that are incorporated in the Company's budget as approved by the Board of Directors.
-We believe that our conservative but competitive compensation policies and practices are unlikely to create risks that are reasonably likely to have a materially adverse effect on New
+We believe that our conservative but competitive compensation policies and practices are unlikely to create risks that are reasonably likely to have a materially adverse effect on New Peoples.

-Peoples.
 As discussed in this Proxy Statement, most of the compensation that we pay consists of annually determined salaries and bonuses.
 This permits the Board of Directors to review annually the budget versus actual performance, internal policy limits for various key performance ratios, asset quality ratios, interest rate sensitivity shocks, liquidity management, and capital levels before compensation is set.
 All of these components together with continuation of employment are assessed each year.
 It is at the discretion of the Board of Directors to pay cash bonuses or any other incentives if goals are met or exceeded.
-So, for example in 2012 the Board did not pay bonuses to any employee.
+So, for example in 2014 the Board did not pay bonuses or any other incentives based compensation to any employee except for a \$500 Christmas bonus to all employees.
 We believe that this substantially contemporaneous approach to determining compensation is not likely to encourage excessive risk taking and in fact allows the Board to align compensation with business factors such as acceptable versus unacceptable risk taking.

 The members of the Compensation Committee are Messrs.
-Cox (Chairman), Gent, Hearl, and Meade, all of whom the Board in its business judgment has determined are independent as defined by the NASDAQ Stock Market Listing Rules.
-The Compensation Committee held four meetings in 2012.
+Cox (Chairman), Gent, Ball, Hearl, Meade, and White all of whom the Board in its business judgment has determined are independent as defined by the NASDAQ Stock Market Listing Rules.
+The Compensation Committee held two meetings in 2014.
 For additional information regarding executive compensation and the Compensation Committee, see "Executive Compensation and Related Party Transactions" below.